Five Held For Possessing Illegal Weapons - UrduPoint

 Five Held For Possessing Illegal Weapons

+Police have arrested five arm holders and recovered illegal weapons and ammunition from their possession during crackdown, informed police spokesman

-RAWALPINDI, (UrduPoint / Pakistan Point News - 27th Feb, 2022 ) :Police have arrested five illegal arm holders and recovered weapons and ammunition from their possession during crackdown here Sunday.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 3rd Mar, 2022 ) :Police have arrested five arm holders and recovered illegal weapons and ammunition from their possession during crackdown, informed police spokesman.

-According to police spokesman, Naseerabad police arrested two accused Sajid Mehmood and Ali Raza besides recovering 2 pistols of 30 bore from their possession.
+During course of action, Rata Amral police recovered 01 pistol 30 bore from Zubair Iqbal and same police arrested Muhammad Tanveer and recovered dagger from his possession.

-Similarly, Gujjar Khan police held two accused Tanveer Ahmed and Ehsanul Haq and recovered 2 pistols of 30 bore from the accused.
+Similarly, Waris Khan police recovered 01 pistol 30 bore from Muhammad Hasnain. while, Naseerabad Police recovered 01 pistol 30 bore from Osama Ishtiaq.

 Police have registered separate cases against all of them and further investigation was in progress.

-City Police Officer CPO Omar Saeeed Malik appreciated the performance of police teams and said that crackdown against illegal arms and aerial firing would continue.
+City Police Officer CPO Omar Saeed Malik appreciated the performance of police team adding that strict action must be taken against the criminals without any discrimination.